rbw/aiosnow/docs/reference/model/index.rst

 To perform API operations, an API model object must be created, either by using a :class:`~snow.Snow` factory method, or by importing and instantiating the class.

-Concrete models, such as the :class:`~snow.model.table.TableModel`, are modelled for specific ServiceNow APIs.
+Concrete models, such as those of :class:`~snow.model.table.TableModel` type, are modelled after a ServiceNow API resource.

 .. toctree::